 Captain Beefheart: Don Van Vliet's Word Salad Lyrics were often claimed to be this trope by Vliet himself, and multiple band members.
 However, which lyrics were intended to be symbolic, and what, precisely, they symbolized, depended greatly on which band member was being interviewed, and when.
 Van Vliet himself was constantly changing his story, often appearing to be making it up as he went along, just to mess with peoples' heads.

-Lady Gaga does have her moments where people don't follow her symbolism and it because faux.
+Lady Gaga does have her moments where people don't follow her symbolism and it's because it is faux.
 Meat Dress and Alejandro fit this particularly.

 Delta Goodrem, in her video for believe again the last 3 minutes don't really make much sense, first she's in a rock, dressed up like a mermaid, then she's outside the rock in a cat suit flying through the sky, then she's floating in the middle of nowhere, with her eyes closed with a circle around her.